2 cloves minced garlic

 •Measure and dice everything before you turn on the heat!

 .
 In a wok or large skillet heat curry paste, peanut butter and sugar.
-Add coconut cream and soy sauce.
+Add coconut milk and soy sauce.

 • Add meat and cook 3 -5 minutes

 • Add vegetables and basil and cook just until tender crisp.
-Add shrimp now if using and cook just until pink.
+Add shrimp last, if using, and cook just until pink.

 • Top with chopped peanuts, onions, basil, cilantro.